solliancenet/microsoft-postgresql-developer-guide/05_AI/05_06_Types_Of_AI_Applications.md

 In a text generation app, you can use natural language to interact with the app.
 Benefits of using a text generation model with an app is that you can now interact with a model that has been trained on a vast corpus of information, whereas a traditional app might be limited on what's in a database.
 So what can a developer build with a text generation app?

 - **A chatbot**.
 A chatbot answering questions about topics, like your company and its products could be a good match.
 - **Helper**.
-LLMs are great at things like summarizing text, getting insights from text, producing text like resumes and more.
+LLMs are fantastic at things like summarizing text, getting insights from text, producing text like resumes and more.
 - **Code assistant**.
 Depending on the language model you use, you can build a code assistant that helps you write code.
 For example, you can use a product like GitHub Copilot as well as ChatGPT to help you write code.

 Chat applications have become integrated into our daily lives, offering more than just a means of casual conversation.
 They're integral parts of customer service, technical support, and even sophisticated advisory systems.
 It is likely that you have gotten some help from a chat application not too long ago.
 As we integrate more advanced technologies like generative AI into these platforms, the complexity increases and so does the challenges.